Tax classes in Germany: don’t we just all love it?

 Very logically, life events that were just previously listed can be cause for change of tax class in Germany; marriage, divorce, death of partner, unemployment, retirement, parental leave, becoming a freelancer.

-Hope this little guide helped.
+Hope this little guide about tax classes in Germany helped.
 Don’t hesitate to leave a comment if anything is unclear.